ozgursezgin14/money-transfer-api/README.md

 ### Http Status
 - 200 OK: The request has succeeded
+- 201 Created: The request has been fullfilled and resulted in a new resourse being created
+- 204 No Content: The request has been fullfilled successfully but does not need to return an entity body
-- 400 Bad Request: The request could not be understood by the server
+- 400 Bad Request: The request could not be understood by the server due to malformed syntax
 - 404 Not Found: The requested resource cannot be found
+- 405 Method Not allowed: The method specified in the request in not allowed for the resourse identified by the request URI
+- 409 Conflict: The request could not be completed due to a conflict with the current state of resourse
 - 500 Internal Server Error: The server encountered an unexpected condition

 ### Sample JSON for Response Body  for GET methods contains Bank, Customer and Account